SFU-CMPT-201/a7-pub/README.md

 deallocate memory space for local or global variables by calling allocation or deallocation functions.
 You just declare those variables and the memory space is managed for you.
 If you remember from earlier assignments, global variables use the BSS and the data segments, and they are there *all the time*.
-The segments get allocated when the program starts to run and they never get deallocated.
+The BSS and data segments get allocated when the program starts to run and they never get deallocated.
 Local variables, on the other hand, use a stack frame and every time a new function is called, a stack frame is allocated for the local variables in the function.
 When the function execution is done, the entire stack frame is popped (i.e., deallocated) from the stack.
 Because of this, you do not need to worry about allocating or deallocating memory space for local variables.

 Since you have to manually manage the heap memory, it is extremely easy to make mistakes and manage the heap incorrectly.
 Let's do a few activities to understand this more.